jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 2. Environment Variables in AWS Batch
 	- The `@environment` decorator is used in conjunction with `@batch` to pass environment variables to AWS Batch, which will not directly have access to env variables on your local machine
-	- In the `local` example, we use `@environemnt` to pass the Neptune.ai or Weights & Biases API Key, Project name (amongst other things)
+	- In the `local` example, we use `@environemnt` to pass the Neptune.ai or Weights & Biases API Key (amongst other things)
 3. Resuming Flows
 	- Resuming flows is useful during development to avoid re-running compute/time intensive steps such as data preparation